 Taking the right edge of the paper, fold it toward the center as well.
 Now the left and right edges of the paper that you just folded should overlap in the center of the paper.
 Tuck the top right and bottom right corners into the left and right pockets.

 Take the corners of the right fold (which should be on top) and tuck them into the folds on the left side.
 Tucking the corners will keep your note securely folded until the tab is pulled.
 Flatten your pull tab note.

 Pass It On!

 Your pull tab is in the center of the note.
-You can label it with the word "pull" or draw a fun arrow.
+Label it with the word "pull" or draw an arrow.
 You can unfold the note and write your note and then refold it.
-Flip the finished note to write your "to" and "from" message or draw doodle images to decorate your note before giving the note to someone special.
+Flip the finished note to write a "to" and "from" message or draw doodle images to decorate your note before giving the note to someone special.

 Try Other Types of Origami Folds